devinkr/js-array-methods/readme.md

 }
 ```

-Next, we'll write a loop that calls this function on each instructor in the array and stores the results in the `instructorNames` array....
+Next, we'll write a loop that calls this function on each instructor in the
+array and stores the results in the `instructorNames` array:

 ```js
 const instructorNames = []